 A well-designed cleanroom environment is necessary for activities performed in a controlled environment, containing a low level of pollutants—a critical requirement for many manufacturing, pharmaceutical, and scientific research applications.
 It has a controlled level of contamination, which is measured by the number of particles per cubic meter at a specified particle size.
 The ambient air outside in a typical urban environment contains 35,000,000 particles per cubic meter in the size range 0.5 µm or larger in diameter, which according to standards, is an ISO 9 cleanroom.

 An ISO 1 room only allows 12 particles per cubic meter of diameter 0.3 μm or smaller .
-It is absolutely necessary to maintain a high level of cleanliness in order to obtain desired outputs from equipment and processes that are sensitive to environmental conditions.
+It is absolutely necessary to maintain a high level of cleanliness in order to obtain the desired outputs from equipment and processes that are sensitive to environmental conditions.

-Role of Engineering Simulation
+Cleanroom Ventilation Role of Engineering Simulation

 - Configuration 1 has central duct inlets and the exhaust along the floor.

-Handling laminar and turbulent air flow principles might also be required in specific cases of cleanrooms, which can be analysed using simulation.
+Handling laminar and turbulent airflow principles might also be required in specific cases of cleanrooms, which can be analyzed using simulation.
 Laminar flow usually directs air downward with a constant velocity.
 This is usually applied over the entire ceiling to maintain a unidirectional flow.
-Laminar flow criterium is generally stated in portable workstations and is made compulsory in ISO-1 through ISO-4 classified cleanrooms .
+The laminar flow criterium is generally stated in portable workstations and is made compulsory in ISO 1 through ISO 4 classified cleanrooms .

-Environmental Systems Corporation, www.e-s-c.com
+- Environmental Systems Corporation, www.e-s-c.com